theGh0stfaceKiller/Gh0st_D0rk_Killer/README.md

 | 9 | Exposed AWS Keys | Google |
 | 10 | Twitter OSINT, Target | Twitter |

-> ⚠️ **Templates 5, 6, 7, and 9 return real, live results.** These queries surface systems and credentials that are actually exposed on the internet right now, not sample or sandbox data.
+> ⚠️ **Templates 5, 6, 7, and 9 can return real, live results.** These queries surface systems and credentials that are actually exposed on the internet right now, not sample or sandbox data.
 Only run these against assets you own or have explicit written authorization to test.
 Running them against anything else can cross into unauthorized access, which carries real legal consequences regardless of intent.

 ## Example Session